augusteo/augusteoComBlog/content/page/about.md

 # Public Speaking
 Since university years, I've really enjoyed giving talks about various topics.

-Back then, I lectured a class of more than a hundred students about photography.
+Back then, I lectured classes of up to a hundred students about photography.

 Nowadays I mostly stick to giving talks about tech.